Aeonwolf/MultilinksCore/CONTRIBUTING.md

 Explain the problem and include additional details to help maintainers reproduce the problem:

-* **Use a clear and descriptive title** for the issue to identify the problem.
+* 1. **Use a clear and descriptive title** for the issue to identify the problem.
-* **Describe the exact steps which reproduce the problem** in as many details as possible.
+* 2. **Describe the exact steps which reproduce the problem** in as many details as possible.
-* **Provide specific examples to demonstrate the steps**.
+* 3. **Provide specific examples to demonstrate the steps**.
 Include links to files or GitHub projects, or copy/pasteable snippets, which you use in those examples.
 If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).
-* **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
+* 4. **Describe the behavior you observed after following the steps** and point out what exactly is the problem with that behavior.
-* **Explain which behavior you expected to see instead and why.**
+* 5. **Explain which behavior you expected to see instead and why.**

 Provide more context by answering these questions:

-* **Did the problem start happening recently**
+* **Did the problem start happening recently?**
 * If the problem started happening recently, what's the most recent version in which the problem doesn't happen?
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.